hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 ### Enclave Registry

-To run FPC chaincode we need to prepare the docker images for the FPC Enclave Registry (ERCC).
+To run any FPC chaincode we need to prepare the docker images for the FPC Enclave Registry (ERCC).
 In case you have not yet created them, run `make -C $FPC_PATH/ercc build docker`.

 ### Prepare the test network

 We already provide a detailed tutorial how to use FPC with the test network in [`$FPC_PATH/samples/deployment/test-network`](../../deployment/test-network).
-However, for completeness let's go through the required steps you need to run once.
+However, for completeness, let's go through the required steps once again.

 ```bash
 cd $FPC_PATH/samples/deployment/test-network